VegasHC/Vegashealthcare.com/content/collections/pages/vhc-event-sponsorship.md

                 content:
                   -
                     type: text
-                    text: 'You will also receive exposure on VegasHealthcare.com for 90 days as an Enhanced Member showcasing your business to our online visitors.'
+                    text: 'You will also receive exposure on VegasHealthcare.com for 90 days as an Enhanced Member showcasing your business to our online visitors (this bonus is valued at $300)'
           -
             type: listItem
             content: